alexthefirst99/spotify-to-mp3/README.md

 # Spotify to MP3

 Download Spotify playlists and tracks as MP3 files.

-## Quick start
+Works with any MP3 player.

+## Download (Windows, no install needed)

+Go to [Releases](../../releases/latest) and download **Spotify to MP3.exe**.
+Double-click to launch — no Python, no setup.

+## Mac / Windows with Python

 **Mac** — double-click `run.command`